oxsecurity/megalinter/README.md

 <!-- configuration-section-start -->
 ## Configuration

-Mega-Linter configuration variables can be defined in a **.mega-linter.yml** file at the root of the repository or with **environment variables**.
+MegaLinter configuration variables can be defined in a **.mega-linter.yml** file at the root of the repository or with **environment variables**.
 You can see an example config file in this repo: [**.mega-linter.yml**](https://github.com/megalinter/megalinter/blob/main/.mega-linter.yml)

 Configuration is assisted with auto-completion and validation in most commonly used IDEs, thanks to [JSON schema](https://megalinter.github.io/json-schemas/configuration.html) stored on [schemastore.org](https://www.schemastore.org/)